Giuseppe Rizzo (priest)

 Don Giuseppe Rizzo (22 December 1863 in Alcamo – 17 April 1912 in Alcamo) was an Italian Catholic priest, politician and journalist.

 Biography

-Don Rizzo was early challenged in his childhood, as his father was a humble workman and his mother died when he was only three years old.
-He attended the Royal Gymnasium (high school) in Alcamo, and completed his philosophical and theological studies, at the diocesan seminary of Mazara del Vallo, where he was ordained as a priest, on 22 September 1888.
+Don Rizzo was challenged early in his childhood, as his father was a humble workman and his mother died when he was only three years old.
+He attended the Royal Gymnasium (high school) in Alcamo and completed his philosophical and theological studies at the diocesan seminary of Mazara del Vallo, where he was ordained as a priest on 22 September 1888.